 Allowing more E15 would create room for more cellulosic ethanol production to come online.

 “Quite frankly, I don’t think this rule will be changed,” Milne said.
-“If it does, an enormous amount of infrastructure would need to be upgraded, including adding storage tanks at tank farms and new tanks at retail outlets.
+“If it does, an enormous amount of infrastructure would need to be upgraded, including adding Plastic Storage Tanks at tank farms and new tanks at retail outlets.
 Supply chains would need to be adjusted.
 And small engine manufacturers and boaters would scream, demanding ethanol-free gasoline, claiming ethanol harms performance.”

 The industry continues to be concerned about the Trump administration’s approach to multilateral trade agreements such as the North American Free Trade Agreement, or NAFTA.